-You may find it faster to run the asupgrade command with the s source-domain-directory option, which will prefill the Source Domain Directory field in the next step.
+You may find it faster to run the asupgrade command with the s source-domaindirectory option, which will prefill the Source Domain Directory field in the next step.

-- In the Source Domain Directory field, type the domain directory of the existing installation from which to import the configuration, or click Browse.
-For example, you might type c:\glassfish\domains\domain1. - In the Target Domains Root Directory field, type the location of the GlassFish Server 4.0 installation to which to transfer the configuration, or click Browse.
-The default is the full path name of the domains directory of your GlassFish Server 4.0 installation (for example, c:\glassfish3\glassfish\domains). - Provide the master password of the source application server.
+In the Source Domain Directory field, type the domain directory of the existing installation from which to import the configuration, or click Browse.
+For example, you might type c:\glassfish\domains\domain1.

+5. In the Target Domains Root Directory field, type the location of the Eclipse GlassFish 7 installation to which to transfer the configuration, or click Browse.

+The default is the full path name of the domains directory of your Eclipse GlassFish 7 installation (for example, c:\glassfish7\glassfish\domains).

+Provide the master password of the source application server.
 The domain will be upgraded using these credentials.
 If you do not specify a password here, the default master password is used.

-GlassFish Server 4.0 does not support NSS authentication.
+Eclipse GlassFish 7 does not support NSS authentication.
 If you are upgrading from a Enterprise Profile configuration that uses NSS authentication, follow the procedure in Upgrading Installations That Use NSS Cryptographic Tokens.

-1. Click Next.
+7. Click Next.